shicks-seismo/AutoQuakePycker/docs/source/index.rst

 #.
 Read in preliminary event catalogue (current works for a QUAKEML formatted file).

 #.
-Split catalogue into chunks and split onto multiple cores for efficient processing.
+Split catalogue into chunks and split onto multiple cores for efficient processing, and process
+   each event.
+Make run directory for each process.

+#.
+Read in available seismic waveform data cut out around initial hypocentre guess.
+(TODO: Allow the option of
+   reading in continuous data from an archive (e.g. SeisComp Data Structure - SDS).

+#.
+Get theoretical travel times based on initial hypocentre guess and velocity model for stations which have data.

+#.

 .. toctree::